166MMX/junique/README.txt

-cron4j - A pure Java cron-like scheduler
+JUnique - Helps in preventing multiple instances of the same application
 ========================================

 Instructions
 ------------
 Unzip.

-Add the junique JAR to your application CLASSPATH and enjoy it.
+Add the JUnique JAR to your application CLASSPATH and enjoy it.

 Supported platforms: Java 2 version 1.2 or later